davebenson/doom4-walkthrough/README.md

 You can't open the hatch yet: "Low Power".
 Instead, open a door to find a number of The Possessed, and keep going to an Imp at the top of the stairs.
 "Reset Power" (by interacting with a screen), to watch a bit of a cut-scene featuring an Olivia Pierce recording.

 Looking down at the stairs from the top, you should see a platform at your level with a blood smear on the back wall: a standard marker for a secret in this game.
 Go there, and look for some ducts to climb through.
-You'll get to Secret #1 and a suit of armor.
+You'll get to SECRET 2.1 and a suit of armor.

 Back at the bottom of those steps, find an Auto-Map:  use it.